raiden-network/microraiden/raiden_mps/README.md

 python3 -m raiden_mps.examples.m2m_client --key-path <path to private key file>
 ```

-The private key file should contain a valid (and preferably sufficiently funded) private key in hex format, without a leading `0x` prefix.
+The private key file should contain a valid (and preferably sufficiently funded) private key in hex format, with or without a leading `0x` prefix.

 ## Library use